-Whether you are self-preparing or have obtained a certified tax professional’s assistance, you must know certain details to prepare Form 3520 completely.
+Whether you’re completing Form 3520 yourself or you’re using a certified tax professional, you must know certain details to prepare it completely.

 On Part IV of Form 3520, report the value of the gift from a non-U.S. citizen.
 If the gift wasn’t cash, it is imperative to include the foreign gift’s correct market or retail value.

 In some cases, the taxpayer may find it helpful to seek the skills of an appraiser.
 An appraiser can substantiate the market value of the gift, especially if it is real estate.
 The taxpayer should keep records of the valuation process.

 Unlike Form 709, in which preparation and filing are done by the foreign person giving the gift to the U.S. taxpayer.
 The responsibility to accurately file Form 3520 on time is the sole responsibility of the gift’s recipient.

 In instances where a foreign gift’s exact worth cannot be ascertained, taxpayers must provide what is known as a “Beard” filing of Form 3520.
 This filing must:

 - Contain a signature, under perjury and its associated penalties

 - Be a purported return in its filing